deiger/Alarm/README.md

      Consider generating a random key using `uuid -v4`.
    - `--login` or `-l` - The technician login code to the alarm.
    - `--zones` or `-z` - Number of zones supported by the alarm, one of 32, 96 or 144.
 Default is 32.
+   - `--pima_host` - Pima alarm hostname or IP address.
+Musft be set if connected by ethernet.
+   - `--pima_port` - Pima alarm port.
+Musft be set if connected by ethernet.
    - `--mqtt_host` - The MQTT broker hostname or IP address.
 Must be set to enable MQTT.
    - `--mqtt_port` - The MQTT broker port.
 Default is 1883.
    - `--mqtt_client_id` - The MQTT client ID.
 If not set, a random client ID will be generated.